bytecodealliance/wasmtime/docs/lang-python.md

 return value are annotated appropriately as any of `'i32'`, `'i64'`, `'f32'`, or `'f64'`.

-Before we can use `demo.rs` we need to compile it like this
+Before we can use `demo.rs` we need to compile it

 > rustup run nightly rustc --target=wasm32-unknown-unknown --crate-type=cdylib